kdubbels/kdubbels.github.io/_posts/2017-05-29-lambda-calc-part-three.markdown

 A name clash arises when a β reduction places an expression with a free variable in the scope of a bound variable with the same name as the free variable.
 So, α conversion is the process which removes the name clash.

-This all may seem a bit abstract for now, so we'll look at a few examples of lambda expressions in the next part.
+This all may seem a bit abstract for now, so we'll look at evaluation strategies of lambda expressions in the next part.
 In the final parts, we'll show how lambda calculus is _Turing complete_ by constructing numbers and flow of control.